NSU-ACM-SC/HOUR-OF-CODE/README.md

 # Hour of Code 2026
-## Topic: Introduction to Scratch Programming Language
+## Topic: Introduction to Python for Computer Vision Tasks
 ## Duration: 1:30 hr